wtclarke/fsl_mrs/docs/user_docs/nifti_mrs.rst

 Axes class
 ----------

 A NIfTI-MRS object by default creates an `Axes` object that can be accessed by `NIFTI_MRS.axes`.
+Alternatively, you may create an Axes object from a NIfTI-MRS object via the constructor `Axes.from_nifti_mrs(nmrs)`

 | An `Axes` object stores information for plotting and key spectroscopy parameters, like:
 | - Resonant nucleus (`Axes.ResonantNucleus`)